arturdryomov/pages/content/posts/2018-06-16-morning-fun.md

 are too major to apply immediately.
 Such situations become good opportunities to discuss the long-term approach for the upgrade.

+## Anything Else

+Each time there is something new needed to be checked every now and then — integrate it in the on-call procedure.
+Eventually it will get automated since developers tend to optimize their routine.

 # Be Involved

 * Don’t distance the development process from the running one.